g0-group/Audits/AdExNetwork.md

 ### response

-the right thing to do is probably to re-work the system using bitmaps, to allow for fine-grained control of privileges

-the reason is, we don't want Transactions to also imply WithdrawTo, but your argument that WithdrawTo should not imply Transactions is really solid

-in general, having each privilege level imply all the lower ones too is suboptimal
+The right thing to do is probably to re-work the system using bitmaps, to allow for fine-grained control of privileges.
+The reason [we have put `WithdrawTo` privilege level above `Transactions`] is, we don't want `Transactions` to also imply `WithdrawTo`, but your argument that `WithdrawTo` should not imply Transactions is really solid.
+In general, having each privilege level imply all the lower ones too is suboptimal.